pasdoc/pasdoc/tests/README.md

     Everything is read/written to a temporary directory scripts/check_cache_tmp/, that is removed at the beginning and at the end of the script.
-    (It's removed at the beginning, and also by `make clean', just to make sure that no garbage is left there, in case script failed for whatever reason.)
+    (It's removed at the beginning, and also by `make clean`, just to make sure that no garbage is left there, in case script failed for whatever reason.)
     So this script is mostly independent from the rest of the tests